mapattacker/datascience/docker.rst

 .. code::

-    # Use an official Python runtime as a parent image
-    FROM python:2.7-slim

-    # Set the working directory inside image to /app
+    # download base image
-    WORKDIR /app

-    # Copy the current directory contents into the image at /app
+    FROM continuumio/anaconda3
+    # copy local files to docker image
     COPY . /app

-    # Install any needed packages specified in requirements.txt
+    # terminal will start from this default directory
+    WORKDIR /app/liftscanner/src
+    # install libraries from
-    RUN pip install --trusted-host pypi.python.org -r requirements.txt
+    RUN pip install -r ../requirements.txt

-    # Make port 80 available to the world outside this container
+    # expose this port to outside docker for specific application
-    EXPOSE 80
+    EXPOSE 5555

-    # Define environment variable
-    ENV NAME World

-    # Run app.py when the container launches
+    # run the following command when docker is run
-    CMD ["python", "app.py"]
+    CMD python server.py

 Environment Variable
 *********************